 Silas: Oh my men.

-Jessica: But he said that you're the bravest guy that he knows and that's why he admires you so very much.
-Because you challenge gender roles and you challenge spirituality and you challenge your identity with so much flair and confidence and that's why he admires you so greatly.
-So I was like preparing for this meeting and I was kind of thinking about what he said and I think that you would have a great perspective for the people who are sitting at home wrestling with their thoughts and they're realizing that okay, I actually am now forced to confront who I am and I'm afraid so what kind of advice would you give them?
+Jessica: But he said that you're the bravest guy that he knows and that's why he admires you so very much because you challenge gender roles and you challenge spirituality and you challenge your identity with so much flair and confidence and that's why he admires you so greatly.
+I was preparing for this meeting and I was kind of thinking about what he said and I think that you would have a great perspective for the people who are sitting at home wrestling with their thoughts and realizing that okay, I actually am now forced to confront who I am and I'm afraid so what kind of advice would you give them?

 Silas speaks about confronting your fears of self-reflection

 Silas: My advice is and I'm not the best at this and so I feel bad saying it, but just to sit with that fear.
 If you like to journal, I would journal about it, literally, just get all those thoughts out, and put them all out there and tell yourself as I'm putting them all out there, I'm not going to judge them.
-I'm not going to have any thoughts or opinions about what these feelings or thoughts are, I'm just gonna let them like exit my body and I guarantee that that in and of itself will first make you feel a lot better to just get the weight out of there.
+I'm not going to have any thoughts or opinions about what these feelings or thoughts are, I'm just gonna let them exit my body and I guarantee that that in and of itself will first make you feel a lot better to just get the weight out of there.
 If you have any loved ones that you feel comfortable talking to about it or you can confide in, I recommend doing so.
-I feel like conversations with my close friends who can hold space for me to just think things through or like almost exist as a wall for me to just bounce my own thoughts back off of.
+I feel conversations with my close friends who can hold space for me to just think things through or almost exist as a wall for me to just bounce my own thoughts back off of.
 I've reached a lot of really enlightening conclusions about myself that way, I think it's just really important to get it outside of you, whatever that may mean because when it exists only internally, it just gets going to frenzy and knowing that whatever you're feeling is okay and if you don't feel it's okay, I'm telling you, it's okay.
-I believe it's okay for you.
-And also utilize the internet like, there's a lot of people building really cool community online right now.
-So especially right now, more than ever, I'm sure that you can find some groups to talk about these things.
+I believe it's okay for you and also utilize the internet.
+There's a lot of people building really cool community online right now, especially right now, more than ever, I'm sure that you can find some groups to talk about these things.
 I'm a huge fan of FTM Reddit.
 It's a wonderful resource.
-If you also identify as a trans man, check that out or wondering if you do.
+If you also identify as a transman, check that out or wondering if you do.
 The internet's a wonderful tool, but it can also be scary, of course.
-So take everything with caution and just don't worry about labeling it.
+Take everything with caution and just don't worry about labeling it.
 Just think about what feels true to you.
 The labels will change over time.
-I've literally had like 50 and at right now I just feel like none I don't really care.
+I've literally had like 50 and at right now I just feel none I don't really care.
 Words are words, I know who I am, I know the journey that I'm on and there's a community that uses a general label that I can find a reflection of myself in but as a personal label, words are just words, don't worry about that.
 Just try to focus on what feels right and feeling good, or what feels wrong, and then you can go by process of elimination.
 That's kind of more what worked for me, this narrative of like, I knew who I was.
 I would like I've always known I was like a man trapped in a woman's body or whatever.
-I've literally like, never met a single person.
-Yeah, that was me.
-And I've talked to a lot of trans people, like most people I feel, don't experience their journey that way and I think a process of elimination can sometimes be an easier place to start of, Okay, this feels wrong.
-Cool.
-Like, maybe try to think about why.
-If that's too hard, then that's fine, just avoid it.
-But just honor your feelings and don't judge them.
+I've literally never met a single person.
+Yeah, that was me and I've talked to a lot of trans people, like most people I feel, don't experience their journey that way and I think a process of elimination can sometimes be an easier place to start of, Okay, this feels wrong.
+Maybe try to think about why.
+If that's too hard, then that's fine, just avoid it, but just honor your feelings and don't judge them.

 Photo by Just Jessica June LLC